NTT123/Hackintosh-HP-Z420-MacOS-High-Sierra-10.13-10.14/README.md

 From my Mac OS X 10.10 or 10.11, download macOS Sierra Installer (go to App Store to download).

-Then, we use the lastest Unibeast (UniBeast 7.0.1) to create a bootable USB.
+Then, we use the recent Unibeast (UniBeast 7.0.1) to create a bootable USB.
 However, we **have to** use kexts from **CustoMac Essential** package and put these kexts to /Volumes/EFI/EFI/CLOVER/kexts/Other/ directory (mount your EFI partition first!)

 ### Here the Tricks